Marching band: History

 17th-century traveler Evliya Çelebi noted the existence of 40 guilds of musicians in Istanbul.
 In the 18th century, each regiment in the British Army maintained its own military band.
 Until 1749 bandsmen were civilians hired at the expense of the colonel commanding a regiment.
 Subsequently, they became regular enlisted men who accompanied the unit on active service to provide morale enhancing music on the battlefield or, from the late nineteenth century on, to act as stretcher bearers.
 Instruments during the 18th century included fifes, drums, the oboe (hautbois), French horn, clarinet and bassoon.
 Drummers summoned men from their farms and ranches to muster for duty.
 In the chaotic environment of the battlefield, musical instruments were the only means of commanding the men to advance, stand or retire.
 In the mid 19th century, each smaller unit had their own fifer and drummer, who sounded the daily routine.
 When units massed for battle a band of musicians was formed for the whole.

-In the United States, modern marching bands are most commonly associated with performing during American football games.
-The oldest American college marching band, is the University of Notre Dame Band of the Fighting Irish, was founded in 1845 and first performed at a football game in 1887.
-Many American universities had marching bands before the twentieth century, which were typically associated with military ROTC programs.
-In 1907, breaking from traditional rank and file marching, the first pictorial formation on a football field was the "Block P" created by Paul Spotts Emrick, director of the Purdue All-American Marching Band.
-Spotts had seen a flock of birds fly in a "V" formation and decided that a band could replicate the action in the form of show formations on a field.
-The first halftime show at an American football game was performed by the University of Illinois Marching Illini, also in 1907, at a game against the University of Chicago.